gvwilson/thirdbit/src/fiction/iffy/index.md

 The Ecologist snorted.
 "Nope."

 He oophed as she hugged him.
 "Don't do anythin' stupid,"
 she said fiercely.

 He chuckled into her ear.
 "Don't *you*."
-They squeezed each other once more, and then he turned to the bears and said,
+They squeezed each other once more, and then he turned to the bears.
 "Aright, let's get goin'."

-Iffy watched the foursome head downhill, wondering if it was just an accident that the two modified bears kept themselves between their unmodified partner and Edson.
+Iffy watched the foursome head downhill, wondering if it was just by chance that the two modified bears kept themselves between their unmodified partner and Edson.
 The Marines' infrared would spot them immediately, but even as she had the thought,